 Many cities and counties in Washington have established youth advisory boards to provide input on youth issues, as well as to engage youth in local government.
 For examples, see our page on Youth Participation in Local Government.

 - Youth.gov - Federal website includes youth facts, funding information, and tools to help assess community assets, generate maps of local and federal resources, search for evidence-based youth programs, and keep up-to-date on the latest youth-related news.

 - Centers for Disease Control and Prevention: Youth Risk Behavior Surveillance System - Provides data on unintentional injuries and violence, unintended pregnancies and sexually transmitted diseases, alcohol and drug use, tobacco use, unhealthy diets, and lack of physical activity

 - National League of Cities Institute for Youth, Education, and Families - Informs city leaders about various issues important to youth and families

-- TeamChild - A nonprofit organization in Washington State providing free civil legal advocacy and community education to assist youth who are involved in or at high risk of involvement in the juvenile justice system.
+- TeamChild - State-based nonprofit providing free civil legal advocacy and community education to assist youth who are involved in or at high risk of involvement in the juvenile justice system

-- U.S. Department of Health and Human Services Administration for Children & Families - Federal agency provides numerous services and grant opportunities supporting children and youth
+- U.S. Department of Health and Human Services Administration for Children & Families - Provides numerous national services and federal grant opportunities supporting children and youth